-You may not necessarily jump into thinking that your low oestrogen levels may be the culprit.
+You may not necessarily jump into thinking that you are experiencing low oestrogen symptoms.

-While low oestrogen is a scary thought when you are several years away from menopause, one can be affected by it at any age.
-There are several low oestrogen symptoms you should watch out for, especially when you are unsure what might be the cause behind sudden changes in your body.
+While low oestrogen symptoms in female is a scary thought when you are several years away from menopause, one can be affected by it at any age.
+There are several oestrogen deficiency symptoms you should watch out for, especially when you are unsure what might be the cause behind sudden changes in your body.

-Want to recognize the symptoms that might be throwing your hormone out of whack but not sure where to begin?
-Let’s look at the common signs of low oestrogen and what you can do to fix it.
+Want to recognize the signs of low oestrogen that might be throwing your hormone out of whack but not sure where to begin?
+Let’s look at the common low oestrogen symptoms in the 20s and what you can do to fix it.

 What is oestrogen?